-Standard treatments for attention-deficit/hyperactivity disorder in children include medications, education, training and counseling.
+Standard treatments for ADHD in children include medications, behavior therapy, counseling and education services.
 These treatments can relieve many of the symptoms of ADHD, but they don't cure it.
 It may take some time to determine what works best for your child.

 Currently, stimulant drugs (psychostimulants) are the most commonly prescribed medications for ADHD.
 Stimulants appear to boost and balance levels of brain chemicals called neurotransmitters.
 These medications help improve the signs and symptoms of inattention and hyperactivity — sometimes effectively in a short period of time.

 - Amphetamines.
-These include dextroamphetamine (Dexedrine), dextroamphetamine-amphetamine (Adderall) and lisdexamfetamine (Vyvanse).
+These include dextroamphetamine (Dexedrine), dextroamphetamine-amphetamine (Adderall XR, Mydayis) and lisdexamfetamine (Vyvanse).

 - Methylphenidates.
-These include methylphenidate (Concerta, Metadate, Ritalin, others) and dexmethylphenidate (Focalin)
+These include methylphenidate (Concerta, Ritalin, others) and dexmethylphenidate (Focalin).